-This annex provides guidance on identifying the residential and fundability status of a student for the purposes of HESES19.
+This annex provides guidance on identifying the residential and fundability status of a student for the purposes of HESES21.
 It includes guidance on:

-- which students should be classified as Home and EU, and which are Island and overseas - categorising Home and EU students as OfS-fundable or non-fundable - how to determine the fundability status of students aiming for equivalent of low qualifications (ELQ), and of those supported from other EU public sources.
+- which students should be classified as Home fee, and which are Overseas - categorising Home fee students as OfS-fundable or non-fundable - how to determine the fundability status of students aiming for equivalent or lower qualifications (ELQ), and of those supported from other UK or EU public sources.